nsnsolutions/rpcfw/README.md

 `var n = o.version`

-The version of the service.
+The version of the service split into a map.

+Returns:
+- major: The major version
+- minor: The minor version
+- patch: The patch version
+- toString: The reassembled version as a string.
+Ie: 1.0.0

 __toString__